 - The College Bound program provides a safe environment for tutoring, learning, and fun on our campus for younger school students.
 Many math and education double majors have provided leadership for this program.

 - If you desire to serve in an urban environment, the Gordon in Lynn program has sometimes had community partners with need for students with math ability.
-Some examples of programs math students and faculty have helped with include the New American Center, the Ford School, Girls Inc., and others.
+Some examples of programs math students and faculty have helped with include the New American Center, the Ford School, Girls Inc., Straight Ahead ex-offender ministries, and others.

 - The department is beginning to experiment with opportunities combining real curricular content with service to the community.
 Faculty encourage feedback with respect to this initiative!